pkra/peterkrautzberger.org/_posts/2016/2016-04-18-math-on-the-web-step-up.md

 ---
 layout: post
-title: "Math on the web: time to step up!"
+title: "Math on the web&#58; time to step up!"
 date: 2016-04-18
 permalink: 0188/
 published: true